-Power of Attorneys can be arranged for your loved ones to be able to make the right financial and/or health decisions on your behalf if you are mentally incapable of making those decisions yourself.
+Power of Attorneys can be arranged for your loved ones so they are able to make the right financial and/or health decisions on your behalf, if you are mentally incapable of making them for yourself.

-With a Health Power of Attorney your health and care decisions can only be made once you have lost mental capacity.
-An “attorney” can then generally make decisions about things such as where you should live or, your medical care, ensuring you are looked after the way you would have wanted.
+With a Health Power of Attorney your health and care decisions can only be made once you have lost your mental capacity.
+An ‘attorney’ can then generally make decisions about things such as where you should live, or your medical care, ensuring you are looked after the way you would have wanted.
 Without a Health & Welfare Power of Attorney in place, you’re at risk of losing the ability to make vital decisions about your medical treatment and care.